IvanNardini/Databricks_MLflow_GCP/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Test it.
+And please provide me feedback for improvements.
+Pull requests are welcome as well.

-Please make sure to update tests as appropriate.
+And feel free to reach me at [Ivan Nardini](ivan.nardini@sas.com )